A.MIR AND COMPANY LIMITED: Terms and Conditions for the supply of goods.

 (f) give the Supplier such information relating to the Goods as the Supplier may require from time to time, but the Customer may resell or use the Goods in the ordinary course of its business.

-7.1 The price of the Goods shall be the price set out in the Order, or, if no price is quoted or the price quoted on the Customer’s purchase order form is incorrect, the price set out in the Supplier's published price list in force as at the date of delivery.
+7.1 The price of the Goods shall be the price set out in the Order, if no price is quoted or the price quoted on the Customer’s purchase order form is incorrect, the price set out in the Supplier's published price list applies as at the date of delivery.

 7.2 The Supplier may, by giving notice to the Customer at any time up to 5 Business Days before delivery, increase the price of the Goods to reflect any increase in the cost of the Goods that is due to: